Cryptocurrency

 Moon Bags

 This is a slang term used by some in the crypto community, but it can be used for other asset categories as well.
-For this strategy, when an asset you invest in goes up a certain amount, you will then pull out your initial investment and maybe even some of your profits, while still holding some money in the investment.
+This is a strategy used to keep your risk lower.
+This means when an asset you invest in goes up a certain amount, you will then pull out your initial investment and maybe even some of your profits, while still holding some money in the investment.
 This gives you a “bag” of investments that you own free and clear, like house money.
 You can then HODL without the risk of losing your initial investment.
 This strategy can be used to help investors manage their risk by ensuring that they have recouped their initial investment, and they can still potentially benefit from further gains.

 HODL

 This is a slang term used in the cryptocurrency community that is said to have become popular after a post on the BitcoinTalk forum in 2013 in which the poster misspelled "hold" as "hodl" when they wrote, "I AM HODLING."
 The post gained traction and became a meme, with the term "hodl" being used as a rallying cry for cryptocurrency investors to hold onto their investments through market ups and downs.
-It is also sometimes referred to as meaning “hold on for dear life” as a strategy of holding onto a particular asset, regardless of short-term market fluctuations or price declines, with the expectation that the value will increase over the long term.
+It is also sometimes referred to as “hold on for dear life” as a strategy of holding onto a particular asset, regardless of short-term market fluctuations or price declines, with the expectation that the value will increase over the long term.
 Individuals that HODL are also known as Hodler.
+“Diamond hands” is another reference similar to HODL meaning a strong conviction and resilience to not sell their holding even when there are significant price fluctuations and market volatility.

 Seed Phrase/Key Phrase/Recovery Phrase